yvvki/bunup/README.md

 ## Key Features

+- ⚡ **Extremely Fast**: Lightning-fast builds and rebuilds.
 - 🚀 **Easy to Use**: Bunup preconfigures everything you need out-of-the-box.
 Just focus on your code.
-- 🔥 **Bytecode Generation**: Faster startups by compiling to Bun bytecode—perfect for CLIs.
 - 📦 **[Workspace](https://bunup.dev/docs/guide/workspaces) Support**: Build multiple packages within one config file and command.
 - 🔄 **Tsup Familiarity**: Familiar tsup-like CLI and config.
-- 🎯 **Bun Target**: First-class bundling support for libraries that are intended to run in Bun.
+- 🎯 **Bun Target**: First-class bundling support for libraries that are intended to run on Bun.

 ## 📚 Documentation